Sanglorian/orcus/Orcus Advanced Options - current.md

 The tower is made of adamantine, and its magic prevents it from being tipped over.
 The roof, the door, and the walls each have 100 hit points, immunity to damage from nonmagical weapons excluding siege weapons, and resistance 15 to all other damage.

+### Lantern of Revealing

+*Level 10*

+While lit, this hooded lantern burns for 6 hours on 1 pint of oil, shedding bright light in a 6-square radius and dim light for an additional 6 squares.
+Invisible creatures and objects are visible as long as they are in the lantern's bright light.
+You can use a swift action to lower the hood, reducing the light to dim light in a 1-square radius.

+### Marvelous Pigments

+*Level 17*

+These pigments allow you to create three-dimensional objects by painting them in two dimensions.
+The paint flows from the brush to form the desired object as you concentrate on its image.

+Each pot of paint is sufficient to cover 100 squares, which lets you create inanimate objects or terrain features – such as a door, a pit, flowers, trees, cells, rooms, or weapons up to 2 squares high.
+It takes 10 minutes to cover 4 squares.

+When you complete the painting, the object or terrain feature depicted becomes a real, nonmagical object.
+Thus, painting a door on a wall creates an actual door that can be opened to whatever is beyond.
+Painting a pit on a floor creates a real pit.

+Nothing created by the pigments can have a value greater than 25 gp.
+If you paint an object of greater value (such as a diamond or a pile of gold), the object looks authentic, but close inspection reveals it is made from paste, bone, or some other worthless material.

+If you paint a form of energy such as fire or lightning, the energy appears but dissipates as soon as you complete the painting, doing no harm to anything.

 ### Necrosis Cube

 *Level 7*